 - March 1 Last day for submission of application for Sept.
-2008.
+2009.

 - March 31 Last day for completion of application for entry in Sept.
-2008.
+2009.

-- September 2 Student Orientation.
+- September 8 Student Orientation.

-- September 3 Fall term instruction begins.
+- September 9 Fall term instruction begins.

-- December 5 Fall term instruction ends.
+- December 11 Fall term instruction ends.

-- December 8-19 Fall term examinations.
+- December 14-23 Fall term examinations.

-- January 5 Winter term instruction begins.
+- January 4 Winter term instruction begins.

-- February 16-20 Reading break.
+- February 15-19 Reading break.

-- April 9 Winter term instruction ends.
+- April 8 Winter term instruction ends.

-- April 14-23 Winter term examinations.
+- April 13-22 Winter term examinations.

-- May 5 Spring term begins Years 1, 2 & 3.
+- May 3 Spring term begins Years 1, 2 & 3.

 - June (date TBA) Spring term ends Year 1.

-- June 13 Spring term ends Years 2 & 3.
+- June 11 Spring term ends Years 2 & 3.

-- June 16 Summer term begins Year 3.
+- June 14 Summer term begins Year 3.

-• July 25 - Summer term ends - Year 3.
-Note: Late applications may be accepted if space
+- July 23 Summer term ends Year 3.

+Note: Late applications may be accepted if space is available.

-If there is a discrepancy in calendar dates between the University of Victoria and Selkirk College, the Selkirk College calendar will be considered
+If there is a discrepancy in calendar dates between the University of Victoria and Selkirk College, the Selkirk College calendar will be considered correct.

-All registered nurses who graduate in British Columbia are now required to complete a four-year baccalaureate degree in order to meet new national and provincial standards for nursing education.
-Students entering the Bachelor of Science in Nursing Program at Selkirk College will complete the four-year baccalaureate degree on site.
+All registered nurses who graduate in British Columbia are now required to complete a four-year baccalaureate degree in order to meet national and provincial standards for nursing education.
+Students entering the Bachelor of Science in Nursing Program at Selkirk College may complete the four-year baccalaureate degree on site.
 During the first two and one-half years, students will be considered Selkirk College students.
 For the last one and a half years, students will be enrolled with the University of Victoria with classes at Selkirk College Castlegar campus.